-A family receiving a voucher must pay at least 30 percent of its monthly adjusted gross income for rent and utilities.
-If the unit rent is greater than the payment standard for the area, as determined by the state or local public housing authority (PHA), the family is required to pay the additional amount.
+A household receiving a voucher must pay at least 30 percent of its monthly adjusted gross income for rent and utilities.
+The difference between the actual rent and what the tenant can afford is paid by HUD through the household’s voucher.
+If the unit rent is greater than the payment standard for the area, as determined by the state or local public housing authority (PHA), the household is required to pay the additional amount.

 Vouchers are used primarily for tenant-based rental assistance; however, some vouchers may be used to help home buyers pay closing costs or mortgage payments.
 Program administrators can also dedicate up to 20 percent of their vouchers for eligible families occupying pre-selected apartments, which is known as project-basing the vouchers.
 Program administrators may not provide project-based vouchers to more than 25 percent of the apartments in an individual multifamily housing development.

 With oversight from HUD, approximately 2,300 state and local public housing authorities (PHAs), including state Housing Finance Agencies (HFAs), administer voucher programs.
 Funding provided by Congress is distributed to these agencies by HUD based on the number of vouchers in use in the last year, the cost of vouchers, an increase for inflation, as well as other adjustments.
 PHAs solicit applications, determine recipient eligibility, establish allowable rent levels, review recipients’ income, and determine whether homes for rent comply with the voucher program’s housing quality standards.
 Approximately 700,000 private rental property owners are program stakeholders.

 What is the current funding level for vouchers?